pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 Imagine a library where many books are strewn across the tables and floor, with no labels or organization.
 This collection of books represents our corpus.
 You need to create an algorithm to sort them into sections, but you do not know which categorizations exist beforehand.
 The books are our documents, the unknown categorizations are our topics, and the words are clues as to which topic a book belongs to.
 If a book has words like "experiment" and "hypothesis", the latent category corresponding to 'science' may be the one it predominantly belongs to.
 It may also have a strong probability of belonging to 'biology' or 'physics', and have small (often very small) probabilities of belonging to many other categories.

-I promise I won't subject us to too much math, but some is necessary to describe the Dirichlet and related distributions.
+I promise I won't subject us to (too) much math, but some is necessary to describe the Dirichlet distribution and its relatives.
 After all, it's in the name.
-Feel free to skim over it and focus more on the visuals further below.
+Feel free to skim over the mathematical notation, it won't harm the ability to gain intuition from the visuals below.

 # The Dirichlet Distribution

 We can describe the Dirichlet in terms of its relationship to the Multinomial, which represents probabilities over discrete categorical  outcomes.
 This is perfect for word counts, as the words represent discrete categories, and our BoW vectors can be normalized to represent the probabilities of each.

 <u><i>Multinomial Probability Mass Function (PMF):</i></u>